 In 1936 Owens competed in the Olympics held in Berlin, Germany.
-Adolf Hitler was using the games to show the world a superior Nazi Germany where ethnic Africans were seen as inferior.
-Owens proved Hitler wrong by winning 4 gold medals in track and field, becoming the most successful athlete at the Games!
+Adolf Hitler was using the games to show the world a superior Nazi Germany, where ethnic Africans were seen as inferior.
+However Owens proved Hitler wrong by winning 4 gold medals in track and field.
+In addition he was the most successful athlete at the Games!

 Kamala Harris (Born 1964)

 Kamala Harris is an American lawyer and politician.
-In 2020 Harris made history when she became the first African American, the first Asian American, and the first woman in U.S. history to be elected vice president of the United States of America.
+In 2020 Harris made history.
+She was the first African American, the first Asian American, and the first woman in history elected vice president of the USA.

 Rosa Parks (1913 – 2005)

 Rosa Parks, born in Alabama, made a stand against racism in 1955 when she refused to give up her seat on a bus, breaking laws of the time.
-She was arrested but refused to pay a fine, arguing that the law was wrong, not her!
-Rosa’s actions sparked the beginning of the civil rights movement in the USA which fought for equality.
+She was arrested but refused to pay a fine.
+Parks argued that the law was wrong, not her!
+As a result, Rosa’s actions sparked the beginning of the civil rights movement in the USA which fought for equality.

 Nelson Mandela (1918 – 2013)

-Nelson Mandela, born in 1918, is best known for being a civil rights hero and becoming the first black President of South Africa, serving from 1994 to 1999.
+Nelson Mandela was a civil rights hero and became the first black President of South Africa.
+He served from 1994 to 1999.

-Prior to serving as President of South Africa, Mandela was an activist and fought for equal rights during a time when racial inequality was at its height in South Africa.
-Mandela’s passion for activism even saw him serve a total of 37 years in prison after being arrested for crimes such as treason, the crime of betraying your country’s government.
+Prior to serving as President of South Africa.
+Mandela was an activist and fought for equal rights.
+This was during a time when racial inequality was at its height in South Africa.
+However Mandela’s passion for activism saw him serve a total of 37 years in prison.
+He was arrested for crimes including treason in 1956.
+The crime of betraying your country’s government.

-During his term in office as President, Mandela’s government focused on dismantling the legacy of the apartheid and overcoming inequality by tackling institutionalised racism and fostering racial reconciliation.
+During his term in office as President, Mandela’s government focused on dismantling the legacy of the apartheid.
+Overcoming inequality by tackling institutionalised racism and fostering racial reconciliation.

 Martin Luther King Jr (1929 – 1968)

 Born in 1929 in Atlanta, Georgia, Martin Luther King Jr. was a civil rights activist in the 1950s and 1960s.
-He wanted to live in a society where people’s civil rights would not be impacted by their race.
+He wanted to live in a society where people’s civil rights weren’t impacted by their race.
 Martin Luther King Jr. is most famous for advancing the civil rights movement and delivering his inspiring “I have a dream” speech in 1963.